 Therefore, using Schema Markup on your musician site can only help you do better with rankings and traffic.

-In a basic sense, Schema Markup is just a way to tag information on a website so that it’s structured well for search engines to understand.
+In a basic sense, Schema Markup types for SEO are just a way to tag information on a website so that it’s structured well for search engines to understand.
 So it’s not for your visitors to see at all.